placelplacel/ossu-cs-notes/00-mit-6001x/3-computational-complexity.md

 - **Worst Case:** The longest amount of time the algorithm will take.
 > We generally care more about the worst case scenario.

 > We do not time the algorithms to compare them as it not only evaluates the algorithm but also its implementation and the machine that it is running on.
-Not very helpful when we only care about the efficiency of the algorithm.
+Not very helpful when we only care about the efficiency of the algorithm!

 ## Big Oh Notation
-Determining how the complexity of a program grows as the size of the input approaches infinity, in the worst case.
-(Asymptotic Growth)
+Determining how the complexity of a program grows as the size of the input approaches infinity, in the worst case. (_Asymptotic Growth_)

 Listed below are the different classes of complexities, ranked from the lowest to the highest in terms of how complex they are.
 We strive to get as far up as possible.
 ```python